-Below we’ll cover the details of the program, the potential financial benefits for companies looking to take part, and how to make sure you get all the financial benefits available.
+Below we’ll cover the details of the program — including what changed with the 2024 overhaul — the financial benefits for companies looking to take part, and how to make sure you capture every credit available to you.

 What Is AWS MAP?

-The program includes a process for taking stock of your current workloads, estimating the financial gain of migrating those workloads, and for Amazon to provide funding in the form of financial credits to help minimize the risk of migrating those workloads.
+The program includes a process for taking stock of your current workloads, estimating the financial gain of migrating those workloads, and for Amazon to provide funding in the form of financial credits and partner cash to help minimize migration risk.

 Your migrated workloads are identified by AWS through a required tagging system, which allows Amazon to generate a cost and usage report (CUR).
 Using these tags and your CUR, Amazon determines whether or not you’re eligible for a credit to your account.